Quantum Algorithms for Graph Connectivity and Formula Evaluation: Acknowledgments

 \section{Acknowledgments}

+Both authors thank Arjan Cornelissen and Alvaro Piedrafita for making us aware of a bug in Lemma~\ref{lem:time}.
 SK is funded by the US Department of Defense.
 SJ acknowledges funding provided by the Institute for Quantum Information and Matter, an NSF Physics Frontiers Center (NFS Grant PHY-1125565) with support of the Gordon and Betty Moore Foundation (GBMF-12500028); and an NWO WISE Fellowship.